Vidpic/nxsuite/README.md

 # NXSuite
-This package provides functions to edit Nintendo Switch file formats using [hactool](https://github.com/SciresM/hactool) by [SciresM](https://github.com/SciresM) and hackpack by The-4n.
+This package provides functions to edit Nintendo Switch file formats using [hactool](https://github.com/SciresM/hactool) by [SciresM](https://github.com/SciresM) and hacpack by The-4n.
 Included functions are:

 - extract and pack NSP files
 - extract, pack and decrypt NCA files